Skip to Content

 Winter root vegetables are some of the easiest things to roast in a sheet pan.
 They tend to be firm and if cut to the right size they will all caramelize at the same time.

 Roasting vegetables also adds a ton of flavor.
 No more bland mushy veggies that you might see from steaming or boiling.
-Even the kids will like these richly caramelized vegetables!

-Which Root Vegetables to Roast Together?
+Which Root Vegetables Roast Well Together?

 A variety of root vegetables on cutting board, including carrots, beets, cauliflower, and potatoes.